John Wesley Powell: Awards

+Powell was also an elected member of the American Academy of Arts and Sciences and the American Philosophical Society.

 Personal life

 On November 28, 1861, while serving as captain of Battery 'F' of the 2nd Illinois Light Artillery at Cape Girardeau, Missouri, he took a brief leave to marry Emma Dean.

 On September 10, 1871, Emma Dean gave birth to the Powells' only child, Mary Dean Powell in Salt Lake City, Utah.
 She was active in the Wimodaughsis, a national women's club in Washington, D.C., started by Anna Howard Shaw and Susan B. Anthony.
 Emma Dean Powell died on March 13, 1924, in Washington, D.C.
 She is buried along with her husband in Arlington National Cemetery.